We take data protection seriously.

 - enquirers, complainants.

-- Types of personal data that may collect and use
+- Types of personal data that we may collect and use

 The types of personal data that we may (depending on the circumstances) collect and use includes: